jonathanlb/signed-s3-links/README.md

 #### Optional named parameters:

-- `class` provide styling classes for the link.
+- `class` provides styling classes for the link.
-- `div-class` provide style for an enclosing div.
-If no value is provide, the list appears naked without an enclosing div.
+- `div_class` provides class style for an enclosing div.
+If no value is provide, the hyperlink appears naked without an enclosing div.
+- `div_style` provides style for the enclosing div.
+If no class or style value is provided, the hyperlink appears naked without an enclosing div.
-- `id` provide a reference to the hyperlink.
+- `id` provides a reference to the hyperlink.
+- `style` provides css style overrides to the hyperlink.

 ### Displaying a directory listing